gaijineering/story/cl0f5qibx002lk3nvgk6tfmlm.md

 ### 6 Manager/VP round

-(coming soon)
+It took them around 2 weeks to schedule this round.
+This 30 minutes conversation contains a few short behavioural questions that focus on conflict resolution in your past experience.
+They also talked a lot about company cultures and key improvement areas.
+Because it's a very short interview and the interviewer seems really busy (stopped interview 1 minute before our time ends), I don't have much time to ask questions.

 ### Summary

 Woven Planet Holdings has one of the most humane interview processes compared to others.
 Instead of accessing candidates via crazy/stressful leetcode hardcoding, or designing a system that only scales theoretically, they do it in a better way like **short** take-home assignment and accessing past projects deeply.
+On the other hand, they took really long time for the whole process.
+They only got back to me after 2 weeks (yeah another 2 weeks) of VP round.

 To prepare:

 - [domain knowledge](https://story.gaijineer.co/domain-knowledge)
-- review your own past experience (including story for behavioural)
+- review your own past experience (including a story for behavioural)

-will be the keys to success !
+will be the keys to becoming successful!